nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 }
 ```

+Now, you should be able to run `npm run audit-dependencies` and analyze your
+supply chain for vulnerabilities.

 <div id='sonar-qube'/>
 # Local SonarQube

 [SonarQube](https://www.sonarqube.org/) is a popular tool for static source
 code analysis.
 It supports many languages including TypeScript.
-Usually, a company would have a SonarQube instance which analyses
+Typically, a company would have a SonarQube instance which analyses
 all of its projects.
 The CI/CD pipeline would push your code to the
 SonarQube instance during each build.

 I often find it convenient to run SonarQube locally so I can quickly analyse
 my code before integrating it.
-This is quite easy to do in a
+This is quite easy with a
 [Docker container](https://dev.to/rafaeldias97/nodejs-express-docker-jest-sonarqube-45me).

 Let's create a `docker-compose.sonar.yml` file: